ryanwelcher/wordpress-slot-fill-system/README.md

 ## The Gutenberg SlotFill System ##

 This plugin contains the examples for my JavaScript for WordPress conference talk.
+This repo is not being maintained.
+Please refer to [https://github.com/10up/slotfill-and-filter-demos](https://github.com/10up/slotfill-and-filter-demos) for on-going updates/demos.

 ### Setup Instructions ###